SEEDIUM

 Solutions we provided:

-- Implemented a number of security features in line with industry best practices
+• Implemented security features in line with industry best practices.

 Feel free to check out the full case study here.

-Scaling is not some kind of response to the growth of the number of customers, but simply a strategic stage of development of your SaaS product from “doing it for the first 100 customers” to “doing it stably for thousands and tens of thousands at the same time.”
-From here to there, you need to not only apply load balancing but also do it cost-effectively, without work failures, and maintain performance.
+Scaling is an important stage of development of your SaaS product from “doing it for the first 100 customers” to “doing it stably for thousands and tens of thousands at the same time.”

 Read also: Scaling Your Business with Scalable Software Architecture